CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-display-logic.md

 When all these patterns are brought together, we have a display stack that splits up responsibilities nicely:

-- Model: just the core domain logic
+- **Model**: just the core domain logic
-- Value Object: logic around individual fields that have some complexity
+- **Value Object**: logic around individual fields that have some complexity
-- Draper Decorator: adds model-related view logic onto the model
+- **Draper Decorator**: adds model-related view logic onto the model
-- View Object: handles assembling the data needed for the template
+- **View Object**: handles assembling the data needed for the template
-- View Template: renders the markup
+- **View Template**: renders the markup
-- Partials: makes bits of markup reusable
+- **Partials**: makes bits of markup reusable

 Notice that helpers aren't included in the list.
 When these other patterns are used, there isn't a lot of need for custom helpers in your application.
 Of course, this doesn't include built-in helpers like form helpers: those still have a very valuable role.

+This isn't to say that every model and view of every application needs all these patterns.
+It's best to start simple, and only add additional objects when there really *is* a separate responsibility to pull out.
+And even then, you may only need Decorators for a few models, and you certainly don't want Value Objects for all of your fields.